Yog9/SnapShot/README.md

 ![](/snapscout.jpg)

 ### Summary
-Snap Scout is Gallery created using React and React Router.
+Snap Scout is gallery created using React and React Router.
 The Routes were setup for four default pages and a search page.
 Also the images were displayed using the Flickr API and axios to fetch data.

  ### Motivation
 The purpose of this project was to get familiar with React, React Router and  Axios.